Privacy Policy

 • Commercial Information — subscription status (records of purchases through the Apple App Store)

-• Internet or Network Activity — minimal device and app diagnostic information; crash and error reports
+• Internet or Network Activity — minimal device and app diagnostic information; crash and error reports; pseudonymous product-analytics usage events (screen views and defined in-app actions); and, if you opt in to tracking on iOS, your device advertising identifier (IDFA) and install/conversion attribution data

 • Other (Health & Fitness Information) — workout data you log, body weight, optional progress photos, AI coaching messages